Travel details

 -

-Paşabağ is a spectacular spot where Cappadocia's characteristic fairy chimneys are densely concentrated.
+Paşabağı is a spectacular spot in Cappadocia where clusters of fairy chimneys—unique rock formations—are concentrated.

-Wind and rain have shaped these curious and whimsical rock formations over long periods.
+Wind and rain have shaped these mysterious and whimsical rock forms over long years.

 [Japanese Guide]